mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 resources such as a file descriptor or a directory.
 The PQUIC implementation MAY define access policies to all protocol operations.
-In opposition to the mobile ecosystem, protocol operations SHOULD NOT ask for permissions but are given permission as part of a long-lived PQUIC version.
+In opposition to the mobile ecosystem, protocol operations SHOULD NOT ask for permissions but are given permission ahead of their existence as part of all the protocol operations defined within a long-lived PQUIC version.

 # IANA Considerations